Bianca-Pasat/MOI/docs/source/miRNA.rst

       describing the states of the experiment (ctr vs treat) and one called “batch” describing batches of the experiment (if there is no batch then the replicate column is the batch).
-If the user wants other names they user have to specify in the params_mirna.yml the column name of their conditions and that column name to be present in the input_mirna file:
+If the user wants other names they have to specify in the params_mirna.yml the column name of their conditions and that column name to be present in the input_mirna file:
-      :name: input_mirna-should-have-a-column-named-condition-describing-the-states-of-the-experiment-ctr-vs-treat-and-one-called-batch-describing-batches-of-the-experiment-if-there-is-no-batch-then-the-replicate-column-is-the-batch.-if-the-user-wants-other-names-they-user-have-to-specify-in-the-params_mirna.yml-the-column-name-of-their-conditions-and-that-column-name-to-be-present-in-the-input_mirna-file
+      :name: input_mirna-should-have-a-column-named-condition-describing-the-states-of-the-experiment-ctr-vs-treat-and-one-called-batch-describing-batches-of-the-experiment-if-there-is-no-batch-then-the-replicate-column-is-the-batch.-if-the-user-wants-other-names-they-have-to-specify-in-the-params_mirna.yml-the-column-name-of-their-conditions-and-that-column-name-to-be-present-in-the-input_mirna-file

 .. code:: bash